 A few weeks later, confirming all the fears swirling in my head — my manager shared with me in my performance review the feedback that I should speak up more and take more initiative.

 I also remember the first time I was the tech lead for a project.
 I felt unsure about a technical design decision, but instead of getting myself unstuck, I was paralyzed by thoughts like:

 I shouldn't ask for help until I've tried hard enough.

-The person I'd want to ask is too busy and would be annoyed by me asking for help.
+They're too busy and would be annoyed if I ask for help.

 I started directly leaning into giving feedback — knowing that I could handle myself.

 I started asking for help without self-judgment — and I started accomplishing so much more.